ShahriyarR/azepug/docs/src/posts/fastapi/ecommerce-configure-user-registration.md

 # Configure User registration - password hashing

-> NOTE: From now, I have shifted from Python 3.9 to 3.8 the detailed explanation will be blogged as well.
+> NOTE: From now, I have shifted from Python 3.9 to 3.8 due to this bug [Segmentation Fault in record_repr at asyncpg/protocol/record/recordobj.c:462](https://github.com/MagicStack/asyncpg/issues/757)

 Okay, now it is time to restructure our project a bit and apply changes to store our User's data securely.